 300 Years of Freemasonry

-In 2017 Freemasons will be celebrating the tercentenary of the first Grand Lodge that was established in London on 24th June 1717.
+In 2017 Freemasons celebrated the tercentenary of the first Grand Lodge that was established in London on 24th June 1717.

-SKY® TV will be screening a documentary series entitled “Inside the Freemasons”.
-As Freemasonry celebrates its 300th anniversary, the programmes will go beyond the myth and legend to discover what it really means to be a Freemason today through the words and lives of Freemasons themselves.
+A documentary series entitled “Inside the Freemasons” was screened in 2017 by SKY® TV.
+The programmes went beyond the myth and legend to show what it really means to be a Freemason through the words and lives of Freemasons themselves.

 Beyond the Craft